 West Des Moines real estate is some of the most expensive in Iowa, although West Des Moines house values don't compare to the most expensive real estate in the U.S.

-West Des Moines is a decidedly white-collar city, with fully 89.73% of the workforce employed in white-collar jobs, well above the national average.
-Overall, West Des Moines is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in West Des Moines who work in office and administrative support (15.30%), business and financial occupations (11.69%), and management occupations (11.16%).
+West Des Moines is a decidedly white-collar city, with fully 89.81% of the workforce employed in white-collar jobs, well above the national average.
+Overall, West Des Moines is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in West Des Moines who work in management occupations (13.30%), business and financial occupations (10.54%), and office and administrative support (10.42%).

 Also of interest is that West Des Moines has more people living here who work in computers and math than 95% of the places in the US.

-West Des Moines is a somewhat ethnically-diverse city.
+West Des Moines is a very ethnically-diverse city.
 The people who call West Des Moines home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Des Moines residents report their race to be White, followed by Asian.
-Important ancestries of people in West Des Moines include Irish, English, Norwegian, and Swedish.
+Important ancestries of people in West Des Moines include German, Irish, English, Dutch, and Norwegian.

 The most common language spoken in West Des Moines is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Langs. of India.